sst/guide/_chapters/create-a-dynamodb-table.md

 layout: post
 title: Create a DynamoDB Table
 date: 2016-12-27 00:00:00
-description: Tutorial on how to create and configure a new DynamoDB table.
+description: Amazon DynamoDB is a fully managed NoSQL database that we are going to use to power our serverless API backend.
+DynamoDB stores data in tables and each table has a primary key that cannot be changed once set.
+We are also going to provision the throughput capacity by setting reads and writes for our DynamoDB table.
 comments_id: 15
 ---